Text Clustering as Classification with LLMs: Limitation

 \section{Limitation}

 Our work has limitations in the following senses.
 First, as our work relies exclusively on LLMs for text clustering and does not fine-tune smaller embedders for better representation, more processing is required through LLMs.
 This results in increased API usage and higher associated costs.
 Since we use the LLM for given-label classification, the number of API calls is proportional to the dataset size.
 While the savings in computational costs can offset a significant portion of this API cost increase, this remains a cost limitation when dealing with large datasets.
-Second, while our method achieves better granularity in clustering results compared to other LLM-based methods like ClusterLLM, it still lacks fine-grain control.
+Second, while our framework achieves better granularity in clustering results compared to other LLM-based methods like ClusterLLM, it still lacks fine-grain control.
 Third, during the label generation process, without explicit guidelines or standardization protocols, LLMs might produce labels that vary widely in phrasing and granularity.
-To manage this, we applied a merging process using the LLM to control the granularity of the labels generated.
+To manage this, we apply a merging process using the LLM to control the granularity of the labels generated.
 However, LLMs might not consistently merge synonymous labels or accurately distinguish between polysemous words, leading to fragmented clusters.
 Additionally, labels or words with multiple meanings could result in ambiguous labeling.
 This issue can be mitigated by adding explicit explanations for the generated labels.
-We address these issues in future work in Appendix \ref{future_work}.